 Can you brew it?

-Do we recommend that you do this?
-No. The result is a pretty weak coffee.
-Plus, these products can be priced pretty high for the amount you’re getting, which is fine if you’re only using a small amount here and there to cook with.
-However, if you’re using it to brew, you’ll blow through it.
+But do we recommend you pull a jar of espresso powder off of your coffee shelf every time you need to fill your mug?
+No. The result tends to be a pretty weak coffee.
+Plus, these products are pretty pricey in comparison to the amount you’re getting.
+That’s fine if you’re only using a small amount of it here and there for cooking, but if you’re using it to brew every day, you’ll blow through it quickly.

-You are better off spending your money on actual coffee beans or grounds.
-Or, if you really want to go with instant, use things labelled as instant coffee rather than instant espresso or espresso powder.
+You are better off spending your money on whole coffee beans or grounds and brewing the old-fashioned way.
+But if you insist on going the instant joe route, use regular instant coffee instead of espresso powder.

 Is it the same as the fine grounds used for espresso?